 Video or online courses shall not be sold, leased, rented or otherwise used by a current University employee in a manner that competes with the offerings of the University, unless the transaction has received the prior approval of the Provost or his/her designee.

 When the University assigns one or more faculty members to create electronic course materials, rights to those materials shall be negotiated at the time of such assignment.
 Negotiations shall include the faculty member(s), the appropriate dean(s) and any employee who will make a significant contribution of ideas or expression to the materials.
 Terms to be negotiated may include assignment of copyright, license of rights, and division of royalties.
+If negotiations with all of the individuals who made significant contributions of ideas or expression to the materials do not occur, or if the negotiations do not come to a mutually agreeable resolution with all of the individuals who have made a significant contribution, then the copyright, license of rights, and royalties shall be owned by the University and the same division of royalties as utilized for patent income shall be used.

 Any copyrightable work of potential commercial value shall be disclosed at the earliest practicable time by the author to the author's department chair or immediate administrative supervisor.
 For those works that are owned by the University or in which the University has an interest, the author shall cooperate with officials of the University and of any organization to whom the University assigns rights to such works in the registering of copyrights as well as in licensing the works.

 C. Administration